Scope: Design, Fabrication and Installation

 Photography: Studio Maha

-Deploying an elevated, yet comfortable community style beer hall was the driver behind Nolita Hall, the newest addition to Little Italy's hospitality scene.
+Deploying an elevated, yet comfortable community style beer hall was the driver behind Nolita Hall.
 The old warehouse turned retail/office space was completely gutted for this endeavor.
 By exposing the Redwood framing and concrete walls, the history of the building harmoniously merges with the more modern interior.

 In an effort to blur the lines between interior and exterior, the West facing facade was designed to fully open up using twelve and thirteen foot tall quad-fold doors.
 Starting from the northern end of the space a 60' skylight waterfalls down the South facade and ends in a 15' counter-weighted window which raises effortlessly from the street facing bar top.
 These large apertures wash the interior with natural light throughout the day and allow guests to watch the planes flying in to San Diego from the comfort of custom designed seats.
 Additionally, the original interior columns of the old warehouse were removed to allow for uninterrupted sight-lines throughout the space.